bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 ### Inferred Properties

 Often you'll want to do some sorts of modification to some data without actually modifying the data itself.
-For example, you get a and b as input, so its actual data, but you want to display the sum of those to the user.
+For example, you get a and b as input, but you want to display the sum of those to the user.

 ```React
 class SomeComponent extends React.Component {